ForgeRock/modernize-accelerators/forgerock-am-ora-migration-sso-jit/README.md

 ## 4. Scenarios

 ### 4.1.
 Scenario 1 - The user has a valid legacy OAM11G SSO token in the browser, and accesses the authentication tree
-- The user (not previously migrated) authenticates first in the Legacy OAM11G.
+- The user (not previously migrated) authenticates first to the legacy OAM11G instance.
-- The user accesses the authentication tree
+- The user accesses the authentication tree.
-- As soon as the user accesses the tree, he is automatically logged in because the Legacy OAM11G SSO token is present in the browser and it's valid.
-As a result a user profile is created in ForgeRock IDM and AM, with no password set.
+- Upon accessing the tree, the user is automatically logged in because a valid legacy OAM11G SSO token is present in the browser.
+As a result, a user profile is created in ForgeRock IDM and AM, with no password set.
 <br><br>
 ![Scenario1](images/Scenario1.jpg)
 <br>

 ### 4.2.
 Scenario 2 - The user accesses the authentication tree, with no legacy OAM11G SSO token in the browser, after previously he accessed Scenario 1 - was created with no password
 - The user accesses the authentication tree.
 The tree is prompting the user for the username and password.
-- After the user fills the credentials, he is successfully authenticated.
-This happens because the user was logged in successfully in the Legacy OAM11G.
-Since Data Store Decision has returned false but the user was already migrated, and the legacy login is successful, the password is also updated in DS.
+- After providing credentials, the user is successfully authenticated.
+This happens because the user was successfully logged in to  the legacy OAM11G.
+Since the Data Store Decision node returned false but the user was already migrated, and the legacy login was successful, the password is also updated in DS.
 <br><br>
 ![Scenario2](images/Scenario2.jpg)
 <br>

 ### 4.3.
 Scenario 3 - The user is not migrated, does not have a valid legacy OAM11G SSO token, and accesses the authentication tree
 - The user accesses the authentication tree.
-The tree is prompting the user for the username and password.
+The tree prompts the user for the username and password.
-- After the user fills the credentials, he is successfully authenticated.
-This happens because the user was logged in successfully in the Legacy OAM11G, and his profile was successfully provisioned in ForgeRock DS, including his password.
+- After providing credentials, the user is successfully authenticated.
+This happens because the user was successfully logged in to the legacy OAM11G instance, and the user's profile was successfully provisioned in ForgeRock DS, including the password.
 <br><br>
 ![Scenario3](images/Scenario3.jpg)
 <br>

 ### 4.4.
 Scenario 4 - This scenario is triggered when the user has a valid legacy OAM11G SSO token in the browser and is already migrated
-- The user (previously migrated) authenticates first in the Legacy OAM11G.
+- The user (previously migrated) authenticates first to the legacy OAM11G instance.
-- The user accesses the authentication tree
+- The user accesses the authentication tree.
-- The outcome of this scenario is that the user is authenticated automatically with both legacy OAM11G and ForgeRock token at the end of the tree.
+- The outcome of this scenario is that the user is authenticated automatically to both the legacy OAM11G instance and to ForgeRock AM after execution of the tree has completed.
 ![Scenario4](images/Scenario4.jpg)
 <br>

 ### 4.5.
 Scenario 5 - This is the standard scenario triggered when the user is already migrated, and Data Store decision node authenticates the user successfully
 - The user accesses the authentication tree.
-The tree is prompting the user for the username and password.
+The tree prompts the user for the username and password.
-- The outcome of this scenario is that the user is authenticated automatically with both legacy OAM11G and ForgeRock token at the end of the tree.
+- The outcome of this scenario is that the user is authenticated automatically to both the legacy OAM11G instance and to ForgeRock AM after execution of the tree has completed.
 ![Scenario5](images/Scenario5.jpg)
 <br>